HL7/fhir-mCODE-ig/input/pagecontent/index.md

     * Any fixed codes that identify the type of measurement or observation
     * The practitioner or organization for observations and conditions, except where this information is specifically important to the interpretation of the result (only in GenomicsReport)

+**************************

 * Under [Clinical Laboratory Improvement Amendments (CLIA)](https://www.cms.gov/Regulations-and-Guidance/Legislation/CLIA/index.html?redirect=/clia) regulations, laboratory tests must include information on the performing technologist, performing laboratory, and performing laboratory medical director.
 These three roles would ideally appear as [slices](https://www.hl7.org/fhir/profiling.html#slicing) on Observation.performer and/or DiagnosticReport.performer.
 However, slicing requires a [discriminator](https://www.hl7.org/fhir/profiling.html#discriminator), a field that can be checked to determine whether a resource found in Observation.performer or DiagnosticReport.performer corresponds to the performing technologist or the performing laboratory medical director.
 While the performing laboratory can be determined by its resource type, in the current design of FHIR, there is no indicator that would discriminate the roles of the two Practitioner participants.

-* mCODE includes a dedicated FHIR profile, [TumorMarkerTest](StructureDefinition-mcode-tumor-marker-test.html), for labs involving serum and tissue-based tumor markers.
-Unlike other laboratory profiles in mCODE, one profile has been created to handle the entire class of tumor marker tests, primarily because of the large number of laboratory tests involved.
-A value set of approximately 150 tumor marker tests was developed and bound to the Code attribute, using an extensible binding to account for new and overlooked tests and code updates.
-The [TumorMarkerTestVS](ValueSet-mcode-tumor-marker-test-vs.html) lists some common tests for tumor markers but does not further align by cancer type.
-The approach of using a single profile for multiple tests is less than ideal, since without specifying units of measure or answer sets on a per-test basis, reporting could vary.
+* mCODE includes single FHIR profile, [TumorMarkerTest](StructureDefinition-mcode-tumor-marker-test.html), for all labs involving serum and tissue-based tumor markers.
+This is less than ideal, since without specifying units of measure or answer sets on a per-test basis, reporting could vary.
+However, given the large number of tests in [TumorMarkerTestVS](ValueSet-mcode-tumor-marker-test-vs.html), creating individual profiles was judged impractical.

 * Not all vocabularies used in mCODE are currently supported by the [FHIR Implementation Guide Publishing Tool](https://confluence.hl7.org/display/FHIR/IG+Publisher+Documentation).
 The [error report on this IG](qa.html) reports these references as errors.
 In truth, they reflect limitations of the FHIR terminology server.
-Unsupported vocabularies include ClinVar and AJCC.
+Unsupported vocabularies include ClinVar, NCI Thesaurus, and AJCC.

-* The authors are considering whether it might be more accurate to represent Clinical and Pathologic Staging Groups as DiagnosticReports, rather than Observations.
-Feedback is welcome.

-* The authors are considering NCI Thesaurus as a source vocabulary for [CancerStagingSystemVS](ValueSet-mcode-cancer-staging-system-vs.html), since SNOMED CT lacks the necessary terms (AJCC Version 8, in particular).

 ### Credits